In this article, you’ll learn and discover how eucalyptus can help your arthritis.

 About 40 percent of American adults currently use some type of alternative or complementary therapy to help manage health conditions.
-And if you’re battling arthritis, you may just be one of them.
+If you’re battling arthritis, you may just be one of them.

-Aromatherapy, which uses essential plant oils, is one approach gaining in popularity because of its pleasant smells and potential anti-inflammatory effects.
+Aromatherapy uses essential plant oils.
+It is one approach gaining in popularity.
+The reason for this is because of its pleasant smells and potential anti-inflammatory effects.
 This is a perfect combination for easing joint pain from arthritis.

-Most of us know eucalyptus as an ingredient in cough drops and some over-the-counter topical medications, but you can also add aromatherapy to the list of its uses.
+Most of us know eucalyptus as an ingredient in cough drops and some over-the-counter topical medications.
+However, you can also add aromatherapy to the list of its uses.
 According to Scott Zashin, MD, a board-certified rheumatologist and a clinical professor of medicine at the University of Texas Southwestern Medical School, this essential oil has solid evidence to back up its pain relief effect.

 “It has a soothing aroma and has been shown to have benefit people with pain,” he notes.